 How to have Emotional Intelligence

 While reading this article by Daniel Goleman, the author of “Emotional Intelligence,” I couldn’t help but agree that having emotional intelligence is of prime importance in every area of our lives.
 I am so glad I discovered EFT and the other techniques I use which helped me to grow in my ability to have better emotional intelligence.
-Mr. Goleman says that knowledge, smarts, and vision are important attributes as a leader as is the ability to identify and monitor emotions while managing relationships.
+Mr. Goleman says that knowledge, smarts, and vision are important attributes of a leader as is the ability to identify and monitor emotions while managing relationships.
 He shares his shortlist of the competencies below.”

 Realistic self-confidence: You understand your own strengths and limitations; you operate from competence and know when to rely on someone else on the team.